QuantumComplex/QC/qc-lancedb/README.md

 <br><br> -->

-## Rig-Lancedb
+## QC-Lancedb
-This companion crate implements a Rig vector store based on Lancedb.
+This companion crate implements a QC vector store based on Lancedb.

 ## Usage